 Not only has HEF fought against the State Church, but also against other Christian denominations, including Pentecostalism which I proudly am a part of.

 Even during the past 10 years, HEF is launching repeated attacks against me and my faith.
-The largest Evanglical Christian TV channel in Europe, which is TV Vision Norway, also receives ongoing attacks from HEF for their practices and teachings.
+The largest Evangelical Christian TV channel in Europe, which is TV Vision Norway, also receives ongoing attacks from HEF for their practices and teachings.

 The Roman Catholic Church is no exception.
-Although, strangely, the Secretary General of STL is a nominal Catholic, and seems to have no problems with the attacks against religions.
+Although, strangely, the Secretary General of STL is a Catholic, and seems to have no problems with the attacks against religions.

 HEF is waging a cultural war against Islam.